earthly/website/blog/_posts/2021-12-14-golang-http.md

 ~~~

-And my original API, that was just a wish is now a reality:
+And my original API, which was just a wish is now a reality:

 ```
 curl -X POST localhost:8080 -d \